Alan Lowenthal: Retirement

-On December 16, 2021, Lowenthal announced that he would retire from the U.S. House at the end of his term.
+On December 16, 2021, Lowenthal announced that he would retire from the U.S. House at the end of his term on January 3, 2023.

 Political positions

-Abortion

 As of 2020, Lowenthal has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for his abortion-related voting record.
 He opposed the overturning of Roe v.
 Wade, calling it "devastating to every American woman who has, with the stroke of a pen, had their rights curtailed and their status as free and equal citizens abridged."
+Noted for his work on environmental issues, among other things he has supported banning the use of hydrofluoric acid (HF) at oil refineries.

 Personal life

-Lowenthal is married to Deborah Malumed, MD.
-His son Daniel is a judge on the Los Angeles County Superior Court.
-His other son, Josh, ran for State Assembly in 2018 in the 72nd district, which was being vacated by Travis Allen, but lost to Tyler Diep.
+Lowenthal was married to Bonnie Adler from 1966 to 1989.
+The marriage produced two sons: Daniel, who has been a judge on the Los Angeles County Superior Court since 2006, and Josh, who has been serving in the California State Assembly since 2022.

+Lowenthal's second wife is Deborah Malumed, a physician.